 Farnborough allows aviation watchers to take stock of the latest developments in the industry.
 Airlines come here to purchase new planes and engines for their fleets.
 Aircraft builders unveil their new plans, and engine-makers, like GE, display the latest technologies.
 Despite the pandemic disruption, this year is no different, and GE Reports will be on the ground to tell you all about it.

-But even before we got on the plane to England, we went to GE Aviation, one of the largest engine-makers in the world, and asked them what they are bringing to the show.
-The company is a good place to start, because a commercial plane powered by GE Aviation or one of its partners takes off somewhere in the world every two seconds.
+But even before we got on the plane to England, we went to GE Aerospace, one of the largest engine-makers in the world, and asked them what they are bringing to the show.
+The company is a good place to start, because a commercial plane powered by GE Aerospace or one of its partners takes off somewhere in the world every two seconds.

 One topic dominating the air-show agenda is innovation, and GE is ready to lead the conversation, from the engines designed to use less fuel it is delivering for customers today to the breakthrough technologies it is pursuing for a more sustainable tomorrow.
 Last year, CFM International, a 50-50 joint company between GE and Safran Aircraft Engines, launched the Revolutionary Innovation for Sustainable Engines (RISE) Program with the goal of developing advanced technologies for the next generation of engines that will use 20% less fuel and produce 20% fewer CO2 emissions than the most efficient jet engines built today.

 This project is working with so-called open-fan architecture, an engine design that GE — and Farnborough — have tested before.
 In 1988, GE’s experimental “unducted turbofan” engine, called GE36, stole the show when a McDonnell Douglas plane powered by it completed the first transatlantic flight.